-When you make a forward or reverse demand, the wheelchair drives forwards or reverse at a constant speed and will continue driving at that constant speed until one of the following occurs:

-- the external stop switch is pressed (refer to 5.6.1 External stop switch, page 42), - the emergency stop is performed (refer to 5.7 Emergency stop, page 47), - an opposite demand is received (a reverse demand when driving forwards or a forward demand when driving reverse) or - the Latch Drive Timeout has expired. - To avoid potentially dangerous situations Invacare recommends to make yourself familiar with the latched driving mode, especially with the demands to stop the wheelchair. - The term demand, mentioned in this manual, means the input depending on the type of control, e.g. joystick movements or sip and puff demands.
-Refer to 5.17.7 Using the Sip-N-Puff Head Array, page 89 for more information about the Sip and Puff Head Array. - By default, latched driving mode is pre-set in combination with a Sip and Puff only and with a Sip and Puff Head Array.
+- When you make a forward or reverse demand, the wheelchair drives forwards or reverse at a constant speed and will continue driving at that constant speed until one of the following occurs: - the external stop switch is pressed (refer to 5.6.1 External stop switch, page 44), - the emergency stop is performed (refer to 5.7 Emergency stop, page 48), - an opposite demand is received (a reverse demand when driving forwards or a forward demand when driving reverse) or - the Latch Drive Timeout has expired. - Description of the second seco - ^o The term demand, mentioned in this manual, means the input depending on the type of control, e.g. joystick movements or sip and puff demands.
+Refer to 5.17.7 Using the Sip-N-Puff Head Array, page 91 for more information about the Sip and Puff Head Array. - By default, latched driving mode is pre-set in combination with a Sip and Puff only and with a Sip and Puff Head Array.
 For all other types of control, latched driving mode is not a default set-up but can be enabled by your provider.